Skip to main content

 A resolution request is where an individual can identify a concern about any one issue that is affecting them directly.
 All requests must meet the criteria as outlined in the Resolution Program Manual (pdf).
 All individuals are provided with information needed to file a resolution request during the orientation/intake process at our receiving facilities.
 Resolution request forms are readily available and the Resolution Program Manual (pdf) is available at each prison, reentry location, and field office to guide them through the complaint and review process.

-Before filing a Resolution Request, individuals are encouraged to attempt to informally resolve their issue at the lowest level possible by discussing their concern with staff in an attempt to clear up any misunderstandings by clarifying information.
+Before filing a Resolution Request, individuals are encouraged to participate in the informal resolution process by discussing their concern with staff in an attempt to clear up any misunderstandings by clarifying information.
 If an informal resolution cannot be reached and the individual feels further review of their concern is necessary, they may submit an appeal to the Resolution Specialist’s response.

 Outcomes